+Combine the ingredients.
 After making the butternut squash puree, you combine it with granulated sugar, brown sugar, eggs, milk, and oil.
-Last you mix in the dry ingredients.
+Last you mix the dry ingredients in with the wet ingredients with a rubber spatula.
 I used white whole wheat flour which I love using in my baked goods.
 It adds whole grains but still has a light texture.
 You can certainly use all-purpose if you prefer.
 The other dry ingredients include cinnamon, nutmeg, cloves, salt, baking soda, and baking powder.

+Enjoy.
 We loved eating these butternut squash muffins slathered in butter, but they would also be great topped with nut butter, apple butter, or just plain!
 These were a great breakfast for myself and the boys, along with a healthy and fun snack.

 Apple Butternut Squash Muffins from Family Food on the Table

 These muffins were easy to make and were the perfect partner to a bowl of chili.
 They were also delicious with a swear of butter and drizzle of honey.